How to Connect External Hard Drive to VM | VMware & Hyper-V

 4. Schedule the backup task with flexible strategies.

-Whether you are running virtual machine in VMware or Hyper-V, external hard drive can provide its convenience to your virtual environment.
-In this article, I have shared the methods of how to connect external hard drive to virtual machine.
+Whether you are running a virtual machine in VMware or Hyper-V, external hard drive can provide its convenience to your virtual environment.
+In this article, I have shared the methods of how to connect external hard drive to VM.

 However, using external hard drive may lose some speed and performance for virtual machine.
-If you want to use an SSD to improve the operating speed, this can cause extra financial burden.
-So, you can try copying files to network location.
+If you want to save the cost of an SSD, you can also try copying files to network location.